Savior Lifetec (4167) — Tangible Net Worth Ratio

 Savior Lifetec Tangible Net Worth Ratio (2011–2025)

 This chart shows how Savior Lifetec's Tangible Net Worth Ratio has changed across 15 annual periods from 2011 to 2025.
 As of December 2025, the ratio stands at 100.0%, reflecting net assets of NT$3.78 Billion with intangible assets of NT$0.00 TWD.
-See 4167 days of operational coverage to measure how many days the company can operate on defensive assets alone.
+Also explore Savior Lifetec equity growth rate to track the company's year-over-year net asset growth rate.

 Annual Tangible Net Worth Ratio for Savior Lifetec (2011–2025)

 The table below presents the year-by-year Tangible Net Worth Ratio for Savior Lifetec from 2011 to 2025, covering 15 annual filings.
 Each row shows net assets, intangible assets, total assets, the tangible net worth ratio, and the change in percentage points versus the prior year.
-For the full company profile including market capitalisation, see how much is Savior Lifetec worth.
+For the full company profile including market capitalisation, see Savior Lifetec (4167) total market value.

 | Year | Tangible NW Ratio | Net Assets (TWD) | Intangible Assets | Total Assets | Change (pp) |